chrisJohn404/nodeunit-v1/README.md

 <img src="https://github.com/chrisjohn404/nodeunit-v1/raw/master/img/example_screen.png" />

-A highly backwards compatible and hopefully zero funding required version of [nodeunit](https://github.com/caolan/nodeunit).
+Nodeunit-v1 is my first attempt at making a highly stable, forward and backwards compatible Node.js testing library.

+It is a fork of a previously popular Node.js CLI testing library: [nodeunit](https://github.com/caolan/nodeunit).

+Due to its long history, several AI coding agents are capable of assisting if asked "Please help me test my code using the nodeunit Node.js testing library".
+Let it respond.
+Then say "Please still help me use it".

+Mostly quoting from the original nodeunit library:

 Stable and dependable.
-Nodeunit provides easy async unit testing for node.js and the browser.
+Nodeunit provides easy async unit testing for node.js.
 Simple syntax, powerful tools.

 Nodeunit was the arguably first testing framework developed for node.